phaynes/sample-rsync/README.md

 # sample-rsync
-Shows how to build and run an rsync process as a docker.
+Shows how to build and run an rsync process within a docker container.